kuzzleio/documentation-old/src/plugins-reference/plugins-creation-prerequisites/index.md

 ## Plugin 'init' Function

 All plugins must expose an `init` function.
-If it is missing, Kuzzle Backend will fail to load the plugin and shutdown.
+If it is missing, Kuzzle will fail to load the plugin and shutdown.
-The `init` method is called by Kuzzle Backend when it is booting and is used to initialize a plugin:
+The `init` method is called by Kuzzle when it is booting and is used to initialize a plugin:

 `init (config, context) { /* ... */ }`
 Where: